 Champagne Toast Calculator

-Planning the drinks for an event is important but not usually at the top of your To Do list.
+Planning the drinks for an event is important but not usually at the top of your to do list.
 It’s not always the main part of an event, and of course the reason for the celebration should be forefront in the minds of the organisers or guests, but the drinks are important if you want your guests to feel welcome and relaxed.

 We’ve hired glasses for events in Birmingham, Worcester and Warwickshire for 20 years, we’ve got a proven calculator to help you work out your event drinks and glasses requirements.